madhuakula/docker-security-checker/README.md

 # docker-security-checker

-This repository contains OPA Rego policies for `Dockerfile` Security linting using Conftest
+This repository contains OPA Rego policies for `Dockerfile` Security checks using Conftest

 * The rego policy rules can be found at [policy/security.rego](policy/security.rego)